nicolasmozo/Tiktok-bot-scrape-hashtags/README.md

 # Tiktok-bot-scrape-hashtags
-Tiktok bot for scraping  hashtags / only 16 hashtags per call / only top tiktoks, no sorting(Tiktok doesn't have an API)

-Values are pasted in a Google sheet
+"This is a TikTok bot that scrapes up to 16 hashtags per call.
+It extracts only the top TikToks without any sorting, as TikTok doesn't offer an API.
+The results are then automatically pasted into a Google sheet."